Toronto Metropolitan University: Downsview Park

 The Toronto Metropolitan University Aerospace Engineering Centre is a research centre situated within a 7300 sqft repurposed helicopter manufacturing facility at Downsview Park.
 Opened in 2018, the centre was formed in partnership between the university's Faculty of Engineering and Architectural Science, Bombardier, and the Downsview Aerospace Innovation and Research Consortium (DAIR).
 The centre provides a collaborative research environment for the university's faculty and graduate students with its industry partners.
 The centre forms a part of DAIR's larger research and development park.
 The university's varsity soccer program also makes use of sports facilities at Downsview Park.

 Brampton

 In 2018, the university announced plans to open a new campus in the neighbouring municipality of Brampton, in partnership with Sheridan College, in 2022.
 The provincial government allocated approximately $90 million in order to fund the development of the campus.
 However, provincial funding for the project was later withdrawn in October 2018 by a new provincial government, effectively cancelling the planned development.

 In 2022, the university announced plans to open a medical school in Brampton.
-Brampton City Council gifted the university the Bramalea Civic Centre and most of the land it resides for this purpose.
+Brampton City Council gifted the university the Bramalea Civic Centre for this purpose.
 The university established its School of Medicine in 2025, which began operating from its Brampton campus that year.